 Day 5: Begin the ascent to the summit at 5am.
 After putting on crampons, you will go up directly on a large snow/ice slope before reaching the summit after approximately 4 hours from Camp C1.
 About one kilometer away from Campsite C1 is the Desperate Slope, which is the last resting post before the final stretch to the top.
 The distance from the Desperate Slope to the summit is another 960 meters which will take you some time due to the altitude.
 The Desperate Slope deserves its name; when you climb one small slope, you think you have reached the top, only to find another steep climb ahead of you and no sign of the summit!
 From the summit, it takes another 4-5 hours to get back to Base camp before we descend to Haba Village.
 Overnight in Haba Village.

 Day 6: Return to Lijiang for overnight at The Bivou.
-Enjoy a Bivou Farmhouse Dinner and special Victory cocktail!
+Enjoy a Bivou Special Victory Haba cocktail!

 Best Time To Go: May, Sept ～ Nov, Try to avoid monsoon season June ～ August

-Price: 9900RMB per person (minimum of 2 to travel), inclusive of 6 nights’ accommodation, 2-way airport transfer, all meals from Days 2 to 6 and Bivou Farmhouse Dinner for 2 for evening of Day 1, transport to and from Haba Village, experienced trekking guides for 1:1 guiding up the mountain, horse rental and rental of equipment (helmet, harness, carabiners, crampons & ice axe), as well as an English-speaking guide from The Bivou who will accompany guests from our hotel to Haba Base Camp and back to Lijiang.
+Price: Please enquire, inclusive of 6 nights’ accommodation, 2-way airport transfer, all meals from Days 2 to 6 and Bivou Farmhouse Dinner for 2 for evening of Day 1, Victory cocktail on Day 6, transport to and from Haba Village, experienced trekking guides for 1:1 guiding up the mountain, horse rental and rental of equipment (helmet, harness, carabiners, crampons & ice axe), as well as an English-speaking guide from The Bivou who will accompany guests from our hotel to Haba Base Camp and back to Lijiang.
 Snacks, water and hot beverages including coffee, tea and hot chocolate included in the price.
 A detailed suggested Haba Ascent Packing List will be provided before the trip.
-Option: If you do not need the service of the accompanying Bivou guide, the price will be reduced to 7625RMB per person (minimum of 2 to travel)
+Option: If you do not need the service of the accompanying Bivou guide, the price will be reduced further!

 Note: It is possible to do the trip in 5 days instead of 6 days, with an ascent to the Summit directly on Day 4 from Base Camp, instead of staying one more night at Camp C1.
-The cost will be reduced to 8988RMB per person (minimum of 2 to travel); or 6045RMB per person (minimum of 2 to travel) without the accompanying Bivou guide.
 Enquire for more details.